North State Advocate

-After college, Audrey designed and taught agriculture courses at California State University, Chico.
+Audrey taught agriculture at California State University, Chico for almost six years.
 She became well-known for her ability to inspire and engage students through her enthusiastic and pragmatic approach to delivering curriculum.
-She spent a year as a volunteer working with rural youth on agriculture projects in El Salvador, and another year providing agricultural education in West Africa while living in Ghana.
+She spent a year as a volunteer working with rural youth on agriculture projects in El Salvador, and another year working for a nonprofit doing agricultural education work in West Africa while living in Ghana.

-Today, Audrey is in her third year as a Senior Learning Designer at Vivayic, designing learning strategy and curriculum for worldwide agricultural corporations, and organizations like the American Farm Bureau Foundation for Agriculture, National Cattlemen’s Beef Association, and the World Bank.
+Today, Audrey is in her third year as a Senior Learning Designer at Vivayic, designing learning strategy and curriculum for worldwide agricultural companies and nonprofits, like the American Farm Bureau Foundation for Agriculture, National Cattlemen’s Beef Association, and the World Bank.
 She spends her days architecting learning and development solutions that further business and organizational goals.

-Audrey is currently the president of the board of Cristosal, an internationally renowned human rights organization based in Central America.
+Audrey recently stepped down as the president of the board of Cristosal, an internationally renowned human rights organization based in Central America.
 She also serves on the mission committee at Bidwell Presbyterian Church in Chico, and coordinated a city-wide service day called “Serve Chico.”
 On the first day of the Oroville Dam spillway disaster, thousands of people were pouring into Chico, and shelters were being put up around town.
 Audrey rushed to help the effort at her own church and assisted in implementing a system for collecting resources and getting them to the shelters that needed them.

 Audrey has a deeply-rooted devotion to service and is passionate about our environment and community.
 Her work ethic, and professional training enable her to learn quickly, communicate effectively, and to inspire others to action.
 Audrey’s experience working with people of all backgrounds while inspiring change through action and teaching will help her to represent the North State effectively.